Chart Color Schemes

 Population

-Population growth drivers in North Lakes are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in North Lakes are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 North Lakes' population is approximately 24,787 as of November 2025.
-This figure represents an increase of 1,757 people since the 2021 Census, which reported a population of 23,030.
-The growth was inferred from the estimated resident population of 24,454 in June 2024 and an additional 172 validated new addresses since the Census date.
+This figure represents an increase of 1,757 people, a 7.6% rise from the 2021 Census population of 23,030.
+The change is inferred from ABS estimated resident population data: 24,454 in June 2024 and an additional 172 validated new addresses since the Census date.
 This results in a population density ratio of 2,100 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, North Lakes has shown resilient growth with a compound annual growth rate of 2.4%, outperforming its SA4 region.
-Overseas migration contributed approximately 75.5% of overall population gains during recent periods.
+Over the past decade, North Lakes has shown resilient growth patterns with a compound annual growth rate of 2.4%, outperforming its SA4 region.
+Overseas migration drove recent population growth, contributing approximately 75.5% of overall gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-According to population projections, lower quartile growth is anticipated for Australian statistical areas, with North Lakes expected to grow by 939 persons to 2041, reflecting a total increase of 2.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023.
+By 2041, lower quartile growth is expected, with the population projected to increase by 939 persons, reflecting a total rise of 2.4% over the 17 years.

 Frequently Asked Questions - Population